cup of wrath

 We must confront strongholds of sin.

 Confronting our own sins requires humility, effort, and perseverance.
 It requires that we give up our selfish desires for a greater purpose.
 Many times it means leaving behind things that are familiar to us.
-Sometimes its only after we make changes that we realize how much better we are.
+Sometimes its only after we make changes that we realize how much better we feel.

 We know that Christ gives us the sight to see the errors of our ways.
 He gives us the spiritual weapons and training.
 If we are truly born of him, then we are guaranteed victory.
 Despite his promises, change can still be frightening.